dbj-data/bench/doc/vstudio_multi_build_real_life.md

 Target Folder does contain "Target Solution" and the base Visual Studio project.

+Above we see two targets.
+There can be many targets.

 ### 1.2.2.
 Build folder has one "shared code" project

 Project source code is in this project.
 Nowhere else.
-This project is reference to all the "Solution Targets" for this project.
+This project is referenced to all the "Solution Targets" for this project.

 **Use "Shared Projects" to decouple code from usual projects**